aws/aws-cdk/design/construct-tree.md

 **Diff** diff the construct tree against the resources that are deployed in the cloud.
 This capability would require cloud capability but we should always be able to render a construct tree without the need to connect.

 **Navigability** include the location in code where the construct is defined.
 This would start to pave the way towards building tooling and extensions that IDE's can leverage.

+**Errors/Warnings** constructs can report errors/warnings as metadata.
+Surfacing this information through tooling would be helpful in resolving problems when constructing applications with the CDK.